balenaltd/handbook/Scratch-Pad.md

 If a user asks for updating the host OS on some of their devices, or the whole
 fleet:

-* start a thread in flowdock as usual from the support sidebar, and make a "#deviceupdate" hashtag on it, so proper notifications are sent, and give some context there, so the FleetOps team can pick it up!
+* start a thread in Flowdock `r/support` as usual from the support sidebar, and make a "#deviceupdate" hashtag on it, so proper notifications are sent, and give some context there, so the FleetOps team can pick it up!

 ## 1. Checking Disk Space Usage